adbar/courlan/CONTRIBUTING.md

 5. Pull request guidance

-- Branch from `main` and use a descriptive branch name: `fix/url-cleaning` or `feat/urlstore-persistence`.
+- Branch from `master` and use a descriptive branch name: `fix/url-cleaning` or `feat/urlstore-persistence`.
 - Update or add tests for bug fixes and new features.
 - Keep commits small and focused.
 Use conventional commit messages